darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 }
 ```

 He exhorts people to test for themselves, but thorough accessibility testing like this is really difficult.
-It requires multiple browsers, operating systems, and assistive technology.
-According to Scott’s CodePen, he’s tested this ruleset with combinations of JAWS, Narrator, NVDA, VoiceOver, and TalkBack in Edge, Firefox, Chrome, and Safari on iOS and Android (and I presume Windows), and yet he _still_ doesn’t actually recommend this ruleset, he simply suggests this might be sufficient.
+It requires multiple browsers, operating systems, devices, and assistive technology.
+According to Scott’s CodePen, he’s tested this ruleset with combinations of JAWS, Narrator, NVDA, VoiceOver, and TalkBack in Edge, Firefox, Chrome, and Safari on iOS and Android (and I presume Windows), and yet he _still_ doesn’t actually recommend this ruleset, he simply suggests this might be sufficient, but you should test for yourself.

 This is like the bad old days of web development when you couldn’t count on browsers even trying to implement the specs, let alone maintain any kind of parity as to which parts of the specs had been implemented.
 The only way we could be sure our sites worked everywhere they needed to was to have a bunch of browsers and operating systems, test them, and then come up with hacks to work around the parts that were different.